kbongco/Logs-Analysis/README.md

 <h1>Udacity Fullstack Nanodegree:Logs Analysis</h1>
+by:Kathleen Bongco<br>

 This is the First Project in the Full Stack Web Development Nanodegree course that is offered in Udacity.
 We are given a large database and are instructed to run complex sql queries to draw conclusions based on the data.
-To do this, we created a program to create an internal reporting tool using the skills learned from Python and PSQL.
-Using Python and PSQL, an internal reporting tool is created to use information from the database to answer the following questions:
+To do this, a program was created to create an internal reporting tool using the skills learned so far with Python and PSQL.
+PSQL was used to retrieve the data by writing queries to find the information we are looking for, while Python is used to store the queries that were written in a function and to print out the information we want to see.
+Using a combination of both Python and PSQL we are able to answer the following questions with the database that is given to us:
 <ol>
   <li>Who are the top authors?</li>
   <li>What are the top articles?</li>